 Due to technology and the internet, our world is shrinking.
 Many cultures are mixing and many languages are spoken within the same country.
 It is always an asset to know another language when you apply for a job.
 Employers tend to hire bilingual employees since they can translate, travel easier, work with international companies...the list goes on!

 A bilingual brain is better at hearing speech sounds and pitch.
-This can related to improved auditory attention.
+This can translate to improved auditory attention.
 Auditory attention is important for listening and learning.

-When a bilingual speaker talks or hears words, they have to inhibit one language and then use the other.
+When a bilingual speaker talks or hears words, he/she has to inhibit one language and then use the other.
 This cognitive control has shown to help bilingual speakers be better at conflict management, even as young as toddlers!

 People who speak more than one language have to constantly assess incoming information and then inhibit which information is not relevant.
 Also, they may have to switch between both languages.
 This requires cognitive control.